AnuruddhaBandara/online-support-system/README.md

 php artisan serve
 ```

-Please use below credentials to login as a Support Ticket Agent
+Please use bellow credentials to login as a Support Ticket Agent

 ```
 email: anuruddha@testmail.com